sagemath/trac_to_gh/Issue 7293.md

 # Issue 7293: Matrix of constraints as an input to MixedIntegerLinearProgram

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7293

 Original creator: ncohen